 A native English editor is a better fit if your content has minimal spelling and grammar mistakes, but the wording needs some tweaking.
 If you are translating phrases from your native language that read awkwardly in English, your intended meaning may be lost.
 In this case, an English editor will not only proofread your content, but also rework sections for style, intended meaning and SEO optimisation.

 Need content written from scratch, or have copy that needs polishing?
 I can help you.
 Get concise, engaging and flawless content in your company’s unique voice that drives people to your products or services.

-I’m a native-English writer and editor with 18 years’ experience, and my career has run the gauntlet of content types and industries.
+I’m Yvonne Reilly, a native-English writer and editor with 10 years’ experience.
+My career has run the gauntlet of content types and industries.
 My speciality is writing and editing simple, concise content for multicultural audiences that engages.

 So if you want top-notch SEO content, email campaigns, landing pages, blog posts, video scripts, social media marketing or everything in between, get in touch.